-- 3.3.1 From the commencement of the Agreement to the first pay period on or after 1 July 2021 the University will: - (a) maintain the existing superannuation contributions for staff employed on a continuing or fixed-term basis, and - (b) for staff employed on a casual basis make compulsory employer contributions as required by the applicable superannuation guarantee legislation. - 3.3.2 From the first full pay period on or after 1 July 2021 the University will: - (a) make employer superannuation contributions of 17% for staff employed on a continuing or fixed-term basis, and - (b) for staff employed on a casual basis, make compulsory employer contributions as required by the applicable superannuation guarantee legislation.

-- 3.3.3 UniSuper will continue to be the sole fund for employer contributions for all current and new staff members except as agreed by the University or as provided for in clause 3.3.4. - 3.3.4 For staff members with an existing entitlement to retain membership in a State superannuation scheme or the University of Adelaide Superannuation Scheme A 1985, the University will make employer superannuation contributions in accordance with the relevant scheme as varied from time to time. - 3.3.5 A staff member will be required to make such employee contributions as may be required by the scheme to which the staff member's contributions are allocated in accordance with clauses 3.3.3 and 3.3.4 of this Agreement. - 3.3.6 If permitted by UniSuper during the life of this Agreement, the University may agree, at the request of a staff member, to reduce the employer superannuation contribution and increase the salary of the staff member to the extent it does not increase the total employment cost to the University.
+- 3.3.1 The University will: - (a) make employer superannuation contributions of 17% for staff employed on a continuing or fixedterm basis; and - (b) for staff employed on a casual basis, make compulsory employer contributions as required by the applicable superannuation guarantee legislation. - 3.3.2 UniSuper will be the University's nominated default fund to the extent permitted by law.
+In the event that the staff member does not choose an alternative complying fund to receive employer superannuation contributions, or the University is not otherwise required by law to make contributions to an alternative fund, the University will make contributions to UniSuper. - 3.3.3 For staff members with an existing entitlement to retain membership in a State superannuation scheme or the University of Adelaide Superannuation Scheme A 1985, the University will make employer superannuation contributions in accordance with the relevant scheme as varied from time to time. - 3.3.4 A staff member will be required to make such employee contributions as may be required by the scheme to which the staff member's contributions are allocated in accordance with clauses 3.3.2 and 3.3.3 of this Agreement. - 3.3.5 If permitted by UniSuper during the life of this Agreement, the University may agree, at the request of a staff member, to reduce the employer superannuation contribution and increase the salary of the staff member to the extent it does not increase the total employment cost to the University. - 3.3.6 By application, a staff member may elect, prior to the commencement of a period of leave without pay, to pay both the staff member's and the employer superannuation contributions via the University or to pay no contributions.